Something That Will Not Let Go

-Despite her own killer exhaustion, Junie found herself smiling at Mari’s bizarre little joke.
-“So why did your Mommy bury you Daddy out behind the barn?”
+Despite her own painful exhaustion, June found herself smiling at Mari’s bizarre little joke.
+“So why did your Mommy bury your Daddy out behind the barn?”

 “Cuz my Daddy killed me and Mommy finally figured out what he was doing to me.
-He gave me too much drugs and I couldn’t breathe anymore and he carried me upstairs and told my Mommy that it was an accident but she didn’t believe him cuz I was naked.
+He gave me too much drugs and I couldn’t breathe anymore and he carried me upstairs and told my Mommy that it was an accident but she didn’t believe him.

 “Even though he died the same day I did, it was like a month before my Daddy came back so he didn’t see what Mommy did with his body or when the dogs came to dig him up.

 “Mommy left a few days later cuz she didn’t know I was still here.
-She came back though, a few years ago, when she died.
+She came back though, a few years ago, after she died too.
 She was much older but she came back to say she still loved me and that I had a brother and sister in Chicago.
-When she saw how I had to stay here because I was taking care of my Daddy, she kissed me on my head and said she had to go but someday we would be together again.”
+When she saw how I had to stay here to take care of Daddy, she kissed me on my head and said she had to go but someday we would be together again.”

-“I’m so sorry Mari,” said Junie, not knowing what to do to comfort the girl but Mari looked back at her with a smile on her face.
+“I’m so sorry Mari,” said June, not knowing what to do to comfort the girl or if she even needed it.
+Mari looked back at her with that feral smile back on her face.
 “It’s okay Junie.
 I like taking care of my Daddy now.”

 “You don’t still have to do free love with him anymore do you?”

-“I think things at him and now he has to do what I think at him.
-It took a long time to learn how much I can control him.
-Its like using his own desires against him.”
+“I think things at him and now he has to do what I think at him, It’s like my mind is stronger than his.
+It took a long time to learn how much I can control him—Its like using his own needs and wants against him.”

-When Junie came downstairs again, Lester was sitting at the kitchen table, holding his head in his hands.
+When June came downstairs again, Lester was sitting at the kitchen table, holding his head in his hands.
 He didn’t look up when she came in.